klaytonfaria/zweepr/README.md

 Patolino
 ===

-Create settings file with all dependencies of components inside of page
+This NPM module consolidates settings and dependencies of (and between) components.
+Build json files file with all dependencies of components inside of page to be used by tasks manager like gulp, grunt, broccoli, etc...

 ### Getting Started
 #### Create a component.json with type:"page"